-The name and phone number of the Planning Officer dealing with the application is available on the Council's website and on notification letters.
-Telephone discussions may be held with Planning Officers during office hours.
-Meetings with Case Officers may be made by appointment.
+The name and phone number of the case officer dealing with the application is available on the Council's website and on notification letters.
+Telephone discussions may be held with the relevant case officer during office hours, and meetings made by appointment.